grace073/FullStack-SMS-Spam-Classifier/README.md

 ## FullStack-SMS-Spam-Classifier

 ## Introduction
 This repository contains a comprehensive SMS Spam Classifier web application.
 The backend is developed with Flask, while the frontend utilizes HTML, CSS, and JavaScript.
-The application leverages a machine learning model, trained on a dataset of SMS messages, to determine whether incoming messages are 'spam' or 'not spam'.
+The application leverages a machine learning model based on Naive-Bayes-Classification-Algorithm, trained on a dataset of SMS messages, to determine whether incoming messages are 'spam' or 'not spam'.
 Users can enjoy an intuitive interface to input their messages and receive immediate classification results.

 ## Technologies used
 - Backend: Python, Flask